besheraj/milestone4/README.md

 * **AWS S3 Bucket**: Used to load static and media files for the project.

 # Testing:
+## UI Testing:
 UI testing has been done Manually check this link for [details](testing.md)
+## Code validation:
+* CSS code passed by W3schools CSS jigsaw without errors.
+* Python code is consistent in style and conforms to the PEP8 style guide using Pycharm.

 # Deployment:
 This site is deployed to heroku and the versioning was done with git and the Repository is hosted on Github.